nortikin/sverchok/docs/Unit_01/lesson_03.rst

 **What do we know about Grids?**

-For simplicity let's take a subdivised `Plane` as our template.
-We know it's flat and therefor the 3rd dimension (z) can be excluded from our focus.
+For simplicity let's take a subdivided `Plane` as our template.
+We know it's flat and therefore the 3rd dimension (z) can be excluded from our focus.
 We can either have a uniformly subdivided Plane or allow for x and y to be divided separately.
 A separate XY division is a little bit more interesting, let's go with that.
-The X dimension will have a total length and the Y dimension will too.

 **Where to start?**